PlagScan/PlagScan_moodle/README.md

 Bug Fix:
 --------

-- Improve submit file process to avoid problems from assignments created with the old plugin version (<2.x.x)
+- Use trim to avoid problem setting the PlagScan server URL when adding extra trailing slash
+- Remove log output that were shown during the resubmission of files

 Special thanks:
 ---------------